Pulover/PuloversMacroCreator/Documentation/Commands.md

 * **Repeat**: How many times to execute action.
 This field accepts [Variables & Expressions](Variables.html).
 * **Delay**: Time to wait before the next command line.
 This field accepts [Variables & Expressions](Variables.html).
 * **Control**: Selects the target control to send the command.
 Use the Get button to easily find a control's name: Point the mouse to its location and Right-Click on it.
 To operate upon a control's HWND (window handle), leave the Control parameter blank and specify ahk_id %ControlHwnd% for the WinTitle parameter.
 This field accepts [Variables & Expressions](Variables.html).
+* **Window**: Select what informations to retrieve from a target window (Title/Class/Process/ID/ProcessID).
+Check one or more items in the list and use the *Get* button to copy the available information from the window.
-* **Window**: Title/Class/Process/ID/ProcessID of target window for control command.
-The DropdowndList defines which information will be taken from a windown when using the *Get* button. **Extra Parameters**: The first parameter is WinTitle, you can add one or more extra parameters separating them by commas: `WinTitle, WinText, ExcludeTitle, ExcludeText`.
+**Extra Parameters**: The first parameter is WinTitle, you can add one or more extra parameters separating them by commas: `WinTitle, WinText, ExcludeTitle, ExcludeText`.
 You can omit any of those parameters, including WinTitle.
 This field accepts [Variables & Expressions](Variables.html).

-### Find a Command

-This window allows you to easily search for a command or function.
-Simply type a keyword and the results will be displayed in the box below.
-Double-Click an item or press Enter to open the target window.
-You can also use the search bar in the main window toolbar.
+**Note**: The options checked only determine what the *Get* tool will retrieve, it does not affect the command.

 ## Table of Contents